Music

 Reduce, Reuse, Recycle

-Assembly Performance- Tom of Tom’s Fun Band uses music and comedy to make learning about preserving our natural resources fun and thought-provoking.
-Participants will learn how to reduce the amount we waste by making small changes every day.
+Tom of Tom’s Fun Band uses music and comedy to make learning about preserving our natural resources fun and thought-provoking.
+Participants will learn how to reduce the amount of waste we produce by making small changes every day.
 Reusing things is fun when participants are challenged to use their imagination!
-Finally, recycling will be explained and practiced in a musically interactive way. - Grades: K-5
+Finally, recycling will be explained and practiced in a musically interactive way.

 Audience Limit:250

-Assembly Performance- Who said learning about vibrations, sound waves, air molecules, and frequency isn’t fun?
-This new and highly interactive performance uses music demonstration to teach the science of sound.
-Demonstrations of unique sounds will be introduced to students through a performance by the guitar!
-Students will be encouraged to sing, move, listen, and identify sound characteristics as we explore how sound is produced, how sound moves, and how sound is perceived. - Grades: K-5
+Who said learning about vibrations, sound waves, air molecules, and frequency isn’t fun?
+This new, highly interactive performance uses musical demonstrations to teach the science of sound.
+Students will be introduced to unique sounds through a guitar performance!
+Students will be encouraged to sing, move, listen, and identify sound characteristics as we explore how sound is produced, how sound moves, and how sound is perceived.

 Audience Limit: 250

-Assembly Performance- This 45-minute musical program features fun and interactive music performed by Tom Wilbeck of Tom’s Fun Band.
-In this program, participants will learn about several instruments as we explore and discover how their sound is made.
-You can expect to sing, dance and laugh as you delight in the guitar, ukulele, violin, trumpet, tongue drum and so much more. - Grades: PK-2
+This 45-minute musical program features fun and interactive music performed by Tom Wilbeck of Tom’s Fun Band.
+In this program, participants will learn about several instruments as we explore how their sounds are made.
+You can expect to sing, dance, and laugh as you delight in the guitar, ukulele, violin, trumpet, tongue drum, and so much more.

 Audience Limit:300